Skip to main content

 Value Analysis

-• Fire starter + matching look — the only value pack that combines uniform tactical aesthetic with fire-starting capability
+• Fire starter + matching look — the only value pack that combines uniform tactical aesthetic with fire-starting capability.
+See all multi-packs ranked in our best value pack bracelets roundup

-• 30 total feet of 550lb cord — same total cord as the HR8 3-pack (36ft) for slightly less, but with a uniform color
+• 30 total feet of 550lb cord — less total cord than the HR8 3-pack (36ft), but with a uniform color that the HR8 does not offer

 • Worth it if you want a matching tactical set for your team, a 3-location preparedness strategy (wrist, bag, car), or an all-black gift set that looks cohesive

-• Skip it if you want different colors for group identification (get the Smithok 4-pack or HR8 3-pack), need the lowest possible price (get the RLXMARTD), or want maximum cord per bracelet (get the Atomic Bear or HR8 at 12ft each)
+• Skip it if you want different colors for group identification (get the Smithok 4-pack color variety or HR8 3-pack), need the lowest possible price (get the RLXMARTD for maximum quantity), or want maximum cord per bracelet (get the Atomic Bear at 12ft per unit or HR8 at 12ft each)

 Why would I want all three bracelets in the same color?